-In 2016, 158,504 Australians died.
-On average each death leaves in its wake five bereaved people.
-Most bereaved people, with the support of family, friends and their community, cope with this loss, however for around six percent of the bereaved their grief is chronic and disabling.
-Research indicates that these individuals benefit from more specialist bereavement care.
+In 2019, 169,301 Australians died.
+On average each death leaves in its wake over 20 bereaved family members and countless friends, neighbours and colleagues.
+Most bereaved people, with the support of family, friends and their community, cope with this loss, however for around six percent of the bereaved, their grief is chronic and disabling.
+Research indicates that these individuals benefit from more specialist bereavement support.

 Registered as a public benevolent institution, ACGB receives operational funding through the Palliative Care Program of the Victorian Department of Health.
 A copy of the Constitution for the Australian Centre for Grief and Bereavement can be downloaded here .

 Its mission is to build the capacity of individuals, organisations and communities in order to enhance well-being following adverse life events.
 We know from the many hundreds of people that have participated in our programs, that these services have made a lasting difference on their lives and their experience of loss.